National Childhood Obesity Awareness Month – September 1, 2026

 National Childhood Obesity Awareness Month FAQs

-What is the cause of childhood obesity?
+What is the goal of Childhood Obesity Awareness Month?

 How to Observe National Childhood Obesity Awareness Month